mconfalonieri/sadplay/README.md

 | `H`                            | Get help on commands    |

 ## Compilation
-The compilation has been tested on Ubuntu 18.04.3 LTS and on MacOS X (I don't remember which version).
+The compilation has been tested on Ubuntu 18.04.3 LTS and on MacOS Mojave (10.14.6)

 ### Prerequisites
 The following libraries should be installed, with their headers: